-So if you’re giving your hard-earned money to a charity, it’s worth taking an extra step to make sure the one you’ve chosen is really going to use it wisely.
-It only takes a few minutes to check, and it can mean the difference between doing real good with your donation and having most or all of it go to waste.
+So if you’re donating your hard-earned money to a charity, it’s worth taking an extra step to ensure the one you’ve chosen is going to put it to good use.
+It only takes a few minutes to check, and it can mean the difference between doing real good with your charitable donation and having most or all of it go to waste.

 Features of the Best Charities

 The most crucial thing about any charity you give to is that it supports a cause you believe in.
-No matter how wisely a charity uses its money, there’s no point in giving to it if its goal is to prevent heart disease and yours is to fight climate change.
+No matter how wisely a charity uses its money, there’s no point in giving to it if its goal is to support cancer research and yours is to fight climate change.

 However, within any given category, some charities do a better job than others.
 Your money will do the most good in the hands of a charity that has a clear purpose, uses every dollar as effectively as possible to support that purpose, and has effective oversight to prove it.

 1. Programs to Match Its Purpose